 These fintech apps and startups have gained significant popularity and recognition for their innovative solutions in the financial services industry.

-Fintech products
+Fintech Products

 Know more about how Revolut makes money in our article; How does Revolut make money

-Who benefits from Fintech?
+Who Benefits from Fintech?

 Impact of Fintech on Traditional Banking

-Utilizing Fintech in 2024
+Utilizing Fintech in 2025

 TL;DR – What is Fintech?